KrithikaRajesh/BenchToBrain.github.io/posts/new.md

+# Parkinson’s and the Gut — The Weirdest, Realest Connection
+Date: 2025-07-15
+## How your gut microbes might influence brain cells, dopamine, and the onset of Parkinson’s.
+---

 When we think about Parkinson’s disease, we usually zoom in on the brain: dopamine, tremors, and that wobbly, uncooperative walk.
 But a growing body of research says:

       Parkinson’s might actually start in your gut!